 (A requirement that must be completed before taking this course.)

-- Completed (24) twenty-four credit hours of CIS courses or approval of instructor.
+- Completed (24) twenty-four credit hours of CIS courses or consent of department.

 Upon successful completion of the course, the student should be able to: